ee227c/ee227c.github.io/index.md

 to audit only if there is enough space in the room.
 Please do leave available seats to enrolled students.

+*Piazza Signup Link Fixed*

 ## Assingments

 Assignments will be posted on [Piazza](https://piazza.com/berkeley/spring2018/ee227c/home).
-If you haven't already, [sign up here](piazza.com/berkeley/spring2018/ee227c).
+If you haven't already, [sign up here](https://piazza.com/berkeley/spring2018/ee227c).
 Homeworks will be assigned ~every two weeks, and 2-3 problems will be selected for grading (we will not tell you which ones in advance).
 Assignments should be submitted through [GradeScope](https://gradescope.com); the course is listed as EE227C, which you may join with entry code 9P5NDV.
 Students will be permitted two unexcused late assignments (up to a week late).
 Students requesting additional extensions should email Max.

 ## Grading